buildpacks/rfcs/text/0000-system-buildpacks-in-builder.md

 - Should the system buildpacks that pass detection be added to the buildpack group?
 This might make it difficult to hide them.
     - disposition: yes. hiding is optional and up to the platform
-- Should the system buildpacks output to stdout/stderr and should that be displayed?
-    - disposition: it may be

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes